Ghana Senior High School (Tamale)

 Ghana Senior High School (Ghanasco) is a co-educational second cycle institution located in Tamale, Northern Region of Ghana.

 History

-Originally called Ghana College, the school was established in 1960 by the Government of Ghana, under Kwame Nkrumah, as one of the Ghana Education Trust Schools.
-It has a student population of about 2,800, and is the second largest school in the region after Tamale Senior High School (Tamasco).
+Ghanasco was originally called Ghana College.
+The school was established in 1960 by the Government of Ghana, under Kwame Nkrumah, as one of the Ghana Education Trust Schools.
+It has a student population of about 2,800.
+It is the second largest school in the northern region after Tamale Senior High School (Tamasco).
 The first headmaster of the school was Kenneth Luther Purser, a Jamaican.
 Master Abu Kassim Tahidu from Kwame Danso in the Brong Ahafo region of Ghana was the first senior prefect.